wearepal/EthicML/README.md

 So we want to also expose a lower-level API so that a user can make use of as much, or little of the library as is suitable for them.

-We've built everything with this aproach in mind, but we still have a way to go.
+We've built everything with this philosophy in mind, but acknowledge that we still have a way to go.

 # Contributing